Poverty is not an inevitability

 mission

-Our mission is to prevent poverty by helping to create conditions that will enable all young people living in Québec to develop their full potential.
+Our mission is to prevent poverty and all other forms of inequities, so that all children and young people living in Québec can develop their full potential.

 Our